intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

         checkpoint_dir: str, the directory to save the checkpoint.
         max_to_keep: int, the number of checkpoint files to keep.
-        save_mem_interval: int, the interval of iteration steps to save the model and optimization states into the CPU memory.
+        save_mem_interval: int, the interval of iteration steps to save the model and optimizer states into the CPU memory.
-        save_storage_interval: int, the interval of iteration steps to save the model and optimization states from CPU memory to the storage.
+        save_storage_interval: int, the interval of iteration steps to save the model and optimizer states from CPU memory to the storage.
     """

     def __init__(